MikeAustin71/pathfileopsgo/README.md

 # pathfileops
-This code demonstrates path and file operations in 'golang', the go programming language.
+This package provides software types and methods used in the management organization and control of disk files and directories.

+*pathfileops* is written in the Go programming language, 'golang'.

-The path for this source code repository is: https://github.com/MikeAustin71/pathfileopsgo.git
+The source code repository for this package is located at: https://github.com/MikeAustin71/pathfileopsgo.git

 #### Installing 'pathfileops' Library